Quantum loop groups for symmetric Cartan matrices: Introduction

 where $\Sym$ denotes symmetrization in the variables $z_1,\dots,z_{1-d_{ij}}$.
-The aforementioned equivalence underscores the fact that our formulas for $\rho_Z$ are not unique; one could add arbitrary multiples of relation \eqref{eqn:quad intro} to $\rho_Z$ and obtain equivalent formulas.
+This phenomenon underscores the fact that our formulas for $\rho_Z$ are not unique; one could add arbitrary multiples of relation \eqref{eqn:quad intro} to $\rho_Z$ and obtain equivalent formulas.
+This also reveals the novelty behind our more general relations \eqref{eqn:rho intro}: while \eqref{eqn:loop serre} are all the necessary higher order relations when $d_{ij} \in \{0,-1\}$, they are already not sufficient when $d_{ij}=-2$ since they do not account for the minimal zig-zag with $t-s = t'-s'=2$.